dgatf/msrc/README.md

 # MSRC - Multi Sensor for RC - Smartport, XBUS, SRXL

-This is a DIY project to send multiple sensors telemetry using an ATMega328P (Arduino Pro Mini), ATMega328PB (Pololu ATMega328PB) or ATMega2560 based board, for a fraction of the weight and cost of the stock sensors
+This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors

 Compatible RX protocols: